 Develop the Skill: Do your research; Clearly state your request.
 Be patient; Listen actively.
-Be prepared to respectively say no.
+Be prepared to say no, respectively.

 Further Reading: Never Split the Difference: Negotiation As if Your Life Depended on It by Chris Voss

 Professionals must communicate their thoughts and ideas both verbally and in writing.
-Persuasion is key to convincing management and team members to believe in your ideas or perform requested action.
-Professionals must be clear and organized in their writing and produce easy-to-read and understand documents.
+Persuasion is key to convincing management and team members to believe in your ideas or perform the requested action.
+Professionals must be clear and organized in their writing and produce easy-to-read and understandable documents.